csmende/nug-k8s-event/README.md

 1. Click into your cluster, and scroll down to + Service
 1. Select HAproxy and click install.

-## Configure kubectl
+## Configure kubectl environment
-1. Prep kubectl in your shell/VM.
-1. Download kubeconfig for your cluster from the NKS console
+1. Set variables & context.

 		export KUBECONFIG=/path/to/kubeconfig
 		kubectl config use-context stackpoint